Bishop Guli speaking with a mum in a church Bishop Guli

 For enquiries relating to Bishop Guli’s national role as Lead Bishop for Housing for the Church of England, please contact Jonathan Tame, Advisor on Housing and Community.

-Send an email to Jonathan - usual working days Wednesday - Friday
+Send an email to Jonathan - usual working days Monday to Thursday

 Bishop Guli’s role for housing